 Waterproof pouch for documents, money, phone etc.

 Kindle – Campbell always takes his Kindle Paperwhite with on hikes.
-If you’re a owner of Kindle by joining Kindle unlimited program by Amazon you’ll get an access to thousands of e-books and audio books.
+If you’re an owner of Kindle by joining Kindle unlimited program by Amazon you’ll get access to thousands of e-books and audio books.

 GoPro HERO7 we used it a lot for taking photos and videos we had our camera with as well but ended up almost never using it all the photos you see in our posts are taking with GoPro.